HV220/ToDoList/README.md

 1. Launch the ToDoList App and embrace a clutter-free interface.
 2. Hit the "+" to draft a new task amidst a backdrop of tranquility.
 3. Detail your task, imbuing each word with purpose and clarity.
-4. Paint your tasks with priority colors and watch your list transform into a mosaic of organized activities.
-5. Tap 'Save' and witness your tasks fall into a harmonious array, ready for action.
+4. Tap 'Save' and witness your tasks fall into a harmonious array, ready for action.
-6. Return to a list that's as persistent and dependable as your ambition.
+5. Return to a list that's as persistent and dependable as your ambition.

 ## Dive Into Simplicity